Dictionary: Letter W

 - I couldn't work out how to switch the alarm off.

-proposal, agreement) When you work something out, you plan it carefully or you arrange it.
+3 [work something out] (plan, proposal, agreement) Plan something carefully or you arrange it.

 - I've got it all worked out.